The Best Travel Reward Credit Cards

 The offers 1.5 points per $1 spent on every purchase, with no limit to the points you can earn and no expiration date on the points.
 If you're a Bank of America® customer, you get an additional 10% customer points bonus on every purchase when you have an active checking or savings account with Bank of America.
 Points can be redeemed as a statement credit to pay for flights, hotels, vacation packages, and more with no blackout dates and restrictions.
 This card has no annual fee and no foreign transaction fees.

-Online exclusive bonus offer: Get 20,000 online bonus points if you make at least $1000 in purchases in the first 90 days — redeemable for a $200 statement credit that you can put towards travel purchases.
+Online exclusive bonus offer: Get 20,000 online bonus points if you make at least $1,000 in purchases in the first 90 days of account opening - that can be a $200 statement credit toward travel purchases.

 Capital One® Venture® Rewards Credit Card